José Ángel Gurría: Early career

-Gurría served in the financial area of Mexico’s Federal Electricity Commission (CFE), National Development Bank (Nafinsa), Rural Development Fund, and the Office of the Mayor of Mexico City from 1968 to 1976.
-From 1976 to 1978, Gurría served as Mexico’s Permanent Representative to the International Coffee Organization (IFO), based in London.
+Gurría served in the financial area of Mexico's Federal Electricity Commission (CFE), National Development Bank (Nafinsa), Rural Development Fund, and the Office of the Mayor of Mexico City from 1968 to 1976.
+From 1976 to 1978, Gurría served as Mexico's Permanent Representative to the International Coffee Organization (ICO), based in London.

 In the 1980s, Gurría was Mexico's lead negotiator on restructuring its foreign debt.

-Gurría served as President and CEO of the Foreign Trade Bank (Bancomext) from 1992 until 1993.
+Gurría served as president and CEO of the Foreign Trade Bank (Bancomext) from 1992 until 1993.

 Career in Mexican politics

 Gurría served as the Secretary of Foreign Affairs (1994-1997) in the Ernesto Zedillo administration.
 In this capacity, he also negotiated the North American Free Trade Agreement (NAFTA) and requested financial aid during the 1994 crisis.
 Also, he opposed the Helms-Burton Act.

 As Secretary of Finance (1998-2000), Gurría oversaw the initial years of Mexico's membership in the OECD and chaired the organization's ministerial council in 1999.
 Gurría is widely seen as the architect of the Mexican economic stabilization, partially by cutting government spending six times during the Zedillo administration.
-The effect of his work has been felt during the administration of President Vicente Fox who nominated him to lead the OECD in July 2005..
+The effect of his work has been felt during the administration of President Vicente Fox who nominated him to lead the OECD in July 2005.

 After leaving government office, Gurría taught International Relations and Financial Economics at the Monterrey Institute of Technology and Higher Education (ITESM).
 From 2003 to 2005 he chaired the Inter-American Development Bank's External Advisory Group.

 Secretary-General of OECD

 In 2005, Gurría emerged at the head of a crowded field of candidates, including former Polish Prime Minister Marek Belka, to succeed Donald Johnston of Canada as the OECD secretary general.
 In the process, he underwent about 150 interviews in all member countries over the several months to win the backing of governments and OECD officials.
 During his initial two terms, countries such as Chile, Estonia, and Israel joined the organization.
 On 26 May 2015, the 34 member countries of the OECD decided to renew Gurría's mandate for the period 2016–2021.

 Since 2010, Gurría has also been serving as a Commissioner for the Broadband Commission for Digital Development which leverages broadband technologies as a key enabler for social and economic development.
-He also belonged to the United Nations Secretary General’s Global Advisory Board on Water and Sanitation, chaired by former Prime Minister Ryutaro Hashimoto of Japan.
+He also belonged to the United Nations Secretary General's Global Advisory Board on Water and Sanitation, chaired by former Prime Minister Ryutaro Hashimoto of Japan.